sethobey/weatherapp/README.md

 Coded up this example in roughly an hour more as a proof-of-concept using DarkSky API than anything else.
 Could certainly use some UI touches, color, reponsive sizing, etc.

+The data provided on codesandbox is a JSON file copy of a typical DarkSkyAPI response.

 Packages:
 -Moment for UNIX time formatting
 -Font Awesome for weather icons